yaoxkkkkk/Population-structure-analysis/README.md

 - Phylogenic tree construction

 ## What to input
-Just vcf file containing your population variant information.
+Just vcf file containing your population variant information in compressed format (vcf.gz).
 > Since ADMIXTURE only accpets vcf file with integer format chromosome ID (e.g. 01 for Chr01), please remeber modify your file.

 ## What to output